juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 }
 ```

 Additionally, you can define an alias for a specific enum value using the `JsonEnumAlias` attribute.
-This of course assumes you have marked the enum with the `JsonEnumString` attribute as otherwise its internal value is used.
+This, of course, assumes you have marked the enum with the `JsonEnumString` attribute as otherwise its internal value is used.

 ```cs
 [JsonEnumString]